 Exploring the pectoralis major muscle

 Pectoralis major is one of the muscles that move the humerus at the shoulder joint.
-It’s a broad, powerful muscle and the larger of the two pectoralis muscles.
+It’s a broad, powerful muscle and it’s the larger of the two pectoralis muscles.
 Everyone is familiar with bodybuilders squeezing their arms in front of their body to show off their big “pecs”!
-That is the very same pectoralis major muscle we’re talking about here.
+And, that’s the very same pectoralis major muscle we’re talking about here.

 What does pectoralis major mean?

 The name pectoralis major describes the general location of this muscle.
 Pectoralis comes from the Latin word “pectus” meaning breast and major comes from Latin and means “greater than.”